History of the French Navy from 1715 to 1789: Renewal of naval elites and espionage

 Maurepas focused on training a new generation of engineers and officers to revitalize the Navy, drawing inspiration from the scientific and administrative advances of the Enlightenment.
 He recruited Duhamel du Monceau, whose work on material strength, timber preservation, and standardized carpentry revolutionized shipbuilding.
 His treatises, such as Éléments de l'architecture navale (1752), became references for shipyards and led to significant improvements in hull and mast quality.
 Meanwhile, espionage missions by Geslain and Ollivier in England and the United Provinces provided valuable insights into ship carpentry techniques, hull shapes optimized for speed and stability, armament methods, and British crew recruitment practices.
 These reports, often accompanied by sketches and detailed notes, enhanced French ship design, improving robustness, maneuverability, and durability, though production remained limited by financial constraints.
 In 1741, the Petite École de Construction was established in Paris, training shipbuilders in applied mathematics, physics, fluid mechanics, and technical drawing.
 This institution, though modest in size, reflected Maurepas’s commitment to a scientific and professional approach to shipbuilding, moving away from past empirical practices.
 It trained an elite of engineers capable of designing ships suited to modern warfare, where technology and precision played an increasing role.
 Simultaneously, Maurepas reformed officer training by strengthening naval schools, where midshipmen studied navigation, geodesy, astronomy, and foreign languages, essential for diplomatic and scientific missions.

 New ships

 The French Navy introduced the 74-gun ship, exemplified by the Tonnant (1744).
-These ships, equipped with powerful artillery (24- and 36-pound cannons), optimized hulls for stability, and excellent maneuverability, outperformed British three-deckers, which were heavier and less agile.
+These ships featured powerful artillery (24- and 36-pound cannons), optimized hulls for stability, and good maneuverability.
+Their design was highly regarded by the British, who after capturing the Invincible in 1747, adopted similar features in their own shipyards.
 The capture of the Invincible by the British in 1747 during the Battle of Cape Ortegal highlighted the superiority of French 74-gun ships, which combined devastating firepower with effective maneuverability in line battles.
 Their design, influenced by observations of English and Dutch shipyards, became a model of efficiency.
 The Royal Navy, impressed by the Invincible’s performance, adopted the 74-gun ship as a standard in its own shipyards from the 1750s, incorporating French innovations.
 This recognition marked a significant achievement for French engineers, though serial production remained limited by budgetary constraints and slow arsenals.